 Engage in the scene, live with the breath of life

-Without the spotlight or the glamorous backstage, frontline reporters quietly collect stories and convey meaningful messages to readers and the public.
+Without the spotlight, nor the glamorous backstage, the reporters on the front lines quietly collect each story, conveying meaningful messages to readers and the public.
 They are the ones who diligently record the truth with sweat and tears.
-They are not just simply news reporters, they are also witnesses, people who share and reflect the fates and hidden corners of life with honest and thoughtful pens.
+Not only are they simply news reporters, they are also witnesses, people who share and reflect the fates and hidden corners of life with honest and thoughtful pens.

-With nearly 20 years of journalism experience, journalist Viet Hoa (Provincial Media Center) has traveled to many remote areas of the province, from high mountain villages, coastal alluvial plains, offshore islands to deep green forests.
-For her, each trip is an opportunity to meet, listen to and live with everyday stories, simple but resilient fates.
+For nearly 20 years working as a journalist, journalist Viet Hoa (Provincial Media Center) has set foot in many remote areas of the province, from high mountain villages, coastal alluvial plains, offshore islands to deep green forests.
+For her, each trip is an opportunity to meet, listen and live with everyday stories, simple but resilient fates.

-One of the works that journalist Viet Hoa and his colleagues are most proud of during their career is “Doi Bien” - a series of works produced in print, radio, and television, reflecting the loss and will to rise of Van Don fishermen after Typhoon Yagi in September 2024.
+One of the works that journalist Viet Hoa and his colleagues are most proud of during their career is “Sea Life” - a series of works produced in print, radio and television, reflecting the loss and will to rise of Van Don fishermen after Typhoon Yagi in September 2024.
 This work won the Silver Prize at the 42nd National Television Festival.

 Besides the reports reflecting life, journalist Viet Hoa still quietly tries to spread meaningful things in society.
 One of the times that moved her the most was when she made a series of programs about organ donation and transplantation, including the report "Con con sinh mai".
 After that, she continued to organize 3 seminars with her colleagues, connecting donors, recipients and their families.
 Witnessing the parents of the organ donors hugging the person carrying their child's heart, Ms. Hoa was truly moved, because she felt the meaningful message of life was sent - life continues, despite the loss ahead.